ettanin/Meteobridge-MB-SMART/README.md

 # This GITHUB repository is for Meteobridge-Weather34-Smart (Beta) Version *NO MYSQL KNOWLEDGE REQUIRED
-(10th beta Version Released September 6th 2019)
+(11th beta Version Released September 14th 2019) still looking at end of year before all translations are complete other than that it is fully working in the english language and translations are done for main display but require more to be done on popup screens.

 *starts the process of cleaning out unwanted code and prepare for languages

 *adds additional 8 modules with 7 of them based on NANOSD generated data

 *theme switcher simple css toggle button

 # Contributors Live Running Demo(s)